Ji-Man Choi makes history in Rays' Game 2 win over Dodgers

 Tampa Bay Rays first baseman Ji-Man Choi made history Wednesday night during the team’s Game 2 win over the Los Angeles Dodgers to tie the World Series.

-Choi was 1-for-3 with two runs before he was pinch-hit for Mike Brosseau.
+Choi was 1-for-3 with two runs before he pinch-hit for Mike Brosseau.
 With the lone hit, Choi became the first Korean-born baseball player to have a hit in the World Series.

 BRANDON LOWE'S HOME RUNS POWER RAYS TO GAME 2 VICTORY OVER DODGERS